codefornola/nolabase/docs/docs/learning.md

 WHERE current_status = 'issued'
 ```

-"SELECT" tells the computer what data you want to see.
+`SELECT` tells the computer what data you want to see.
 In this case, we're asking to see the licensees' names.
-If you want to see all the columns at once, you can type an asterisk "*" to mean "all."
+If you want to see all the columns at once, you can type an asterisk `*` to mean "all."

 "FROM" tells the computer where this data is coming from.
 In this case, our dataset is called str_permits, short for "short term rental permits."